soulostar/sqlite-connector/README.md

 at some point in your code first, before using this connector.

 ## Todo
+- Write tests

-Add support for associating different user/password credentials with different databases, instead of using the same credentials for all shared connections.
+- Add support for associating different user/password credentials with different databases, instead of using the same credentials for all shared connections.